iliasam/LDS01RR_lidar/README.md

 Distance 11.56m, white wall - Std.
 Dev.: +-2.0cm, Max-Min=7cm, LDS has inclination angle ~20 deg.
 It looks like that max distance for this Lidar is limited by 12m in its firmware.

-Notice that data protocols (between rotating head and integrated STM32F446 MCU) and VCP protocols are different.
+Notice that data protocols (between rotating head and integrated STM32F446 MCU) and USB VCP protocols are different.